rkmdc/MobileMdc/README.md

 4)You must not upload, post, host, or transmit unsolicited email of source code.
 6)You must not transmit any worms or viruses or any code of a destructive nature.

-CHANGES TO THE TERMS AND CONDITIONS:
+CHANGES TO THE TERMS AND CONDITIONS:<br />
 These Terms and Conditions may be amended, revised, changed, updated or modified by Mdc Concepts with or without notice.
 Please review this link on a regular basis for changes.